 Try to be consistent but not repetitive.
 If a certain item is always referred by a certain name in the source, try to always use the same term in the translation.
 In NOPM, the organisms that killed humans are always called “germs”.
 I chose to use “microbes” and stuck to it.
 I did not use “germes” or “bacteries”.
 Similarly, in Colony East (the follow-up from NOPM which I am translating as I am writing this blog post), I chose to translate “pills” by “comprimés”, and I do not use “pilules” or “médicament”.
 Such a consistency facilitate the reading, in particular for younger readers.

 However, use such a consistency sparingly when it comes to entire expressions.
 It is sometimes quite annoying to find exactly the same description, or the same bit of dialog, several times.
 This is in particular true if the occurrences are in the same chapter.
 This problem is increased by Translation Memory-based CAT tools, and you should be cautious when using such tools (which I do.
 I use Cafetran Espresso).

 Which brings me to the final pieces of advice.
 Now that you have translated your text, check it, check it, check it.

 1) Use a Machine Translation engine (such as DeepL) to reverse translate your work.
 Are there inconsistencies between the result and the original text?
 Does that reveal a potential for confusion in the reader’s mind?

 2) Proofread your work with dedicated software.
 I use three of them at the moment, Grammarly, Grammalecte, and LanguageTool.
 Yes, you are a fantastic linguist.
 But even the keenest eye might miss the occasional typo or doublet.

-3) Read back each chapter after completing the translation.
+3) Read back every chapter after completing the translation.
 Read them aloud.
 Reading a piece of text aloud forces you to slow down, be more attentive to every word, and better detect subtle grammatical errors.